What Is OSHA Whistleblower Protection?

 What To Do If You Experience Retaliation

-You should contact an attorney without delay.
+You should call 888-943-1352 or contact our firm online without delay.
 Many of the laws administered by OSHA have very short filing deadlines, as little as 30 days.
 The need for an attorney is particularly true with safety and environmental laws.
 Your attorney will need time to review the evidence that you provide to investigate your claims before filing.
 Any delay could prevent you from seeking justice.

-If the Secretary of Labor finds that your employer retaliated against you, the Secretary will issue an order granting relief, which can include reinstatement, back pay, compensatory damages, exemplary damages, and attorneys’ fees.
+If the Secretary of Labor finds that your employer retaliated against you, the secretary will issue an order granting relief, which can include reinstatement, back pay, compensatory damages, exemplary damages and attorney fees.

 The laws enforced by OSHA permit either party to challenge the Secretary’s findings and request a hearing before an administrative law judge at the Department of Labor’s Office of Administrative Law Judges or OALJ.
 From there, OALJ decisions can be appealed to the Administrative Review Board and later to federal court.
 Many of the more modern laws enforced by OSHA also permit a whistleblower to remove their case to federal district court for a jury trial.